The Most Beautiful Places in Pennsylvania Are Your Next Great Adventure

 Over the course of 13,193 acres, you’ll encounter 26 miles of hiking trails, ranging from less than one mile to just over seven, and 22 waterfalls.
 The seven-mile hiking trail, while the most difficult, gets you views of nearly all of said waterfalls.
 The sprawling park has over 100 campsites, so start a fire and spend the night under the open sky.

-This 10-mile out-and-back trail on the Pennsylvania stretch of the Appalachian Trail features some of the best views of the Lehigh Valley.
-While it’s a little steep to get to the top, the effort is worth the bird watching and nature gazing at the top.
-While this trail can sometimes draw crowds, hikers commented on the easy ability to practice social distancing.
+With multiple routes of varying length all leading to the second-highest elevation in Berks County, the Pinnacle features some of the best views of the Lehigh Valley.
+Keep in mind: the shortest route is at least six miles, round trip and it’s a little steep to get to the top.
+But the effort is worth the bird watching and nature gazing at the top.

 Located in Southwestern Pennsylvania, right near the West Virginia and Maryland borders, Ohiopyle is one of the most visited state parks in the Keystone State.
-At Ohiopyle, visitors have their choice of outdoor activities -- including camping, hiking trails, and hunting -- but the park is probably best known for the 14-mile stretch of the Youghiogheny River that contains some of the best whitewater rafting on the East Coast.
+At Ohiopyle, visitors have their choice of outdoor activities—including camping, hiking trails, and hunting—but the park is probably best known for the 7-mile stretch of the Youghiogheny River that contains some of the best whitewater rafting on the East Coast.
 Try riding your bike along the river for some scenic views.